-Robert Ellis sell many of the properties that are placed on the market within the popular Derbyshire village of Breaston, an award winning village which is located close to excellent transport links including J25 of the M1, East Midlands Airport and stations at Long Eaton and East Midlands Parkway.
+Robert Ellis sells many of the properties that are placed on the market within the popular Derbyshire village of Breaston, an award-winning village which is located close to excellent transport links including J25 of the M1, East Midlands Airport and stations at Long Eaton and East Midlands Parkway.

 Over recent years there has been a limited development of properties in the village with the sales of the small new sites being handled by Robert Ellis, who have a local office in Long Eaton.
 Recent developments have included three new detached bungalows on Wilsthorpe Road and six large detached 5 bedroom houses off Firfield Avenue on a prestigious development called Holt Croft.
 Further new developments of bungalows have taken place on Fern Close and at Western Mere on Draycott Road where two detached 3 bedroom bungalows and four detached houses were built.

 Breaston has an active community spirit being awarded the best kept village in 1997 and the community groups such as Breaston in Bloom and the street leaders scheme, Breaston was awarded the RHS Gold Award for best in the small town category for the East Midlands in 2019.

 Breaston was originally a farming community which over the past few decades has become a residential area which is popular for people who might work in either Nottingham or Derby.
 With a population now approaching 5,000 residents, the village has a range of housing from traditional semi detached properties on roads such as Stevens Lane, Lawrence Avenue and Grange Avenue through to large individual detached houses on and around the Poplar Road area where there are homes built on half acre plots which can now be worth in excess of £1m.

 Things to do in Breaston